EPIC-guide/epic-guide.github.io/_life/shopping.md

 If you know a good one, please submit a pull request!

+### TooGoodToGo

+The [TooGoodToGo](https://toogoodtogo.com/en-us) app lets you find stores and restaurants near you that have too much food expiring soon, and buy it at huge discounts.
+There is zero guarantee of availability due to the nature of the app, but it's worth checking it out!

 ### Others

 More info is needed on this guide about: